PaloAltoNetworks/pan-os-python/docs/advanced.rst

 Two steps are needed to enable AutoFocus export list syncing:

-**Step 1: Add the AutoFocus API key to the Palo Alto Networks App configuration**
+**Step 1: Add the AutoFocus API key to the Add-on configuration**

 During the :ref:`initial setup <initialsetup>`, provide the AutoFocus API key.
-The AutoFOcus API key is found in the AutoFocus portal on the **Settings** tab: https://autofocus.paloaltonetworks.com
+The AutoFocus API key is found in the AutoFocus portal on the **Settings** tab: https://autofocus.paloaltonetworks.com

 To access the configuration screen after initial setup, navigate to the **Palo